Cooperative sector needs to be more transparent, corruption-free & credible to succeed: Amit Shah | Business

 “I want the cooperative sector to be more transparent and increase its credibility.
 Corruption in this sector has to be stopped.
 We have to make the election transparent.
 Recruitments and promotions have to be transparent,” Shah said.

-The Centre is going to approve usage of Government Marketplace (GeM), the national public procurement portal, to make purchasing in cooperative sector more transparent, Shah said.
+The Centre is going to approve usage of Government e-Marketplace (GeM), the national public procurement portal, to make purchasing in cooperative sector more transparent, Shah said.

 He added that corruption will be eliminated when procurement is done through GeM and that too from those who quote the lowest price.